Roadmap to Thermal Dark Matter Beyond the WIMP Unitarity Bound: Thermal Freezeout

 Instantaneous freezeout is a good approximation in many scenarios, because the annihilation rate is dropping exponentially with time (or temperature).
-However, when exponential suppression is weaker ($b < 1$) instantaneous freezeout may no longer be a good approximation for estimating the relic abundance.
-This will often be the case when going beyond the WIMP unitarity bound, which requires $b<1$.
-Indeed, it was shown in Ref.~\cite{Kim:2019udq,Kramer:2020sbb} that freezeout can be very slow.
+However, when the exponential suppression is weaker ({${b < 1}$}), instantaneous freezeout may no longer be a good approximation for estimating the relic abundance, as shown in Ref.~\cite{Kim:2019udq,Kramer:2020sbb}.
+For $b \ll 1$, corresponding to an annihilation with a much lighter particle, the correction can be large.

-We define a parameter $\beta$ as a measure of the deviation from instantaneous freezeout as \beq Y_\chi (\infty) \equiv Y^{\rm eq}_\chi(x_d) e^{-x_d(\beta-1)} \eeq For $\beta=1$, the instantaneous freezeout approximation is perfect.
-For $b \ll 1$, the correction can be large.
-Large deviations from instantaneous freezeout are expected when the DM is annihilating with a lighter particle than itself.
-Therefore, we consider here corrections to instantaneous freezeout when there is only one DM particle in the initial state ($k=1$), although the method here can be applied to any scenario.
+Using the parameterization above, $b<1 $ is possible only when $k=1$.
+Therefore, we consider here corrections to instantaneous freezeout when there is only one DM particle in the initial state, although the method here can be applied to any scenario.
 The Boltzmann equation~\eqref{boltzy} for $k=1$, using the definitions above, can be written as